The eternal question:

 The Helsinki Bus Station Theory – Finding Your Own Vision in Photography by Arno Rafael Minkkinen

-I have fund out about this theory some months ago while reading some articles by Jeff Curto and I was immediately charmed by the metaphor.
+I have found out about this theory some months ago while reading some articles by Jeff Curto and I was immediately charmed by the metaphor.
 As a side note, metaphors are one of the strongest tools to use in creating original art.

 This is a speech photographer Arno Rafael Minkkinen has given in 2006 to a class of graduation photography students in Boston.
 It is a short read but a very symbolic and inspiring one, and it contains a very good piece of advice about how to follow your vision and find your personal style, despite the challenges you might encounter during your artistic life.